Back to blog

 The short answer: they serve different purposes, and ideally, you want both.
 Here's why.

-What a Resume Does
+What a Resume Does for Your Job Search

 A resume is a structured summary of your professional experience.
 It's designed for one purpose: getting you through the application screening process.